Blue Ash Montgomery Symphony Orchestra: Members

 The orchestra comprises 40-50 professional musicians, all members of the American Federation of Musicians, hired on a freelance basis.
 It presents four to five concerts annually which are free of charge, including outdoor concerts on Labor Day, Memorial Day and Independence Day.
 The orchestra also presents the Kindel Memorial Holiday Concert in December and a Valentine's Day concert each February.
 Concerts take place in Blue Ash Towne Center, Montgomery Park and area churches and schools.
 The orchestra also performs concerts outside its normal season, e.g. to celebrate the dedication of the National Underground Railroad Freedom Center in Cincinnati in 2004 and at outreach concerts on the grounds of the Clovernook Center for the Blind and Visually Impaired.

 Michael Chertock, principal keyboardist of the Cincinnati Symphony Orchestra and assistant professor of piano at the University of Cincinnati College-Conservatory of Music, succeeded Stanbery as conductor in 2002.
 Chertock is also organist at St. Barnabas Church in Montgomery, artistic director of the Linton Chamber Music Series' Peanut Butter and Jam Sessions for children and a composer.

 Charity

 BAMSO sponsors an annual concerto competition for local student musicians.
 Students compete in four categories: strings, keyboard, other acoustic instruments and musicians 13 and under.
 Winners receive cash awards and performance opportunities with the orchestra.

 Board of directors

-The orchestra is governed by a 12-member board and its business manager is Laura Proffit.
-Orchestra activities are supported by a volunteer guild of interested citizens.
+The orchestra is governed by a 12-member board and its business development manager is Charlotte Ulmer.
 There is also an advisory board and an honorary board comprising supporters of the organization.